oracle/node-oracledb/INSTALL.md

 ### <a name="instnoderpms"></a> 3.12 Installing Node.js and Node-oracledb RPMs from yum.oracle.com

-Node.js Linux RPM packages are available on [yum.oracle.com][46].
+Node.js and node-oracledb Linux RPM packages are available on [yum.oracle.com][46].
+Oracle Instant Client is also available in [Oracle Linux 6][50] and [Oracle Linux 7][51] channels.
+This means installation is simple, and can be automated.

-As an example, to install Node 8 on Oracle Linux 7, run these commands as the root user:
+As an example, to install Node 10 on Oracle Linux 7, run these commands as the root user:

 ```